MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 Insights for Xbox pulls data from COSMOS and adds it to PlayFab’s Insights offering built on top of Azure Data Explorer (Kusto).
 Access to XBOX title data through PlayFab Insights allows you to query, segment, and analyze data through the PlayFab Game Manger.

+[ Does this even matter to the public?]
 Insights for XBOX (IFX) is a replacement for Central Analytics and has a primary goal of minimizing transition costs by matching the Central Analytics data schema is closely as possible.

 ## Onboarding to IFX